ying32/govcl/README.en-US.md

 **When using the "liblcl" library, it is run in a compatible "libvcl" library, so some methods and properties of components and components are not available.**

 ---

+**Special Note: All UI components are non-threaded/non-coroutine safe.
+When used in goroutine, use `vcl.ThreadSync` to synchronize updates to the UI.**

+---

 ### FAQ